 Where/How Different locations throughout Singapore, every two months.
+The next SRRFM is on 25 November.
 Visit their Facebook page to book your space and learn more.

 Alternatively, you might consider freecycling your books.
 Freecycling refers to the act of giving away usable unwanted items to others who need them.
 The growing global movement has an active group in Singapore.
 Here, people with functional items they don’t need are matched with those who need them.

 Donate Any item, including books, in good working condition.